-(b) Subject to the exemptions specified in § 1217.53, each manufacturer for the U.S. market shall pay an assessment to the Board at the rate of \$0.35 per thousand board feet of softwood lumber except that no person shall pay an assessment on the first 15 million board feet of softwood lumber otherwise subject to assessment in a fiscal year.
-Domestic manufacturers shall pay assessments based on the volume of softwood lumber shipped within the United States and importers shall pay assessments based on the volume softwood lumber imported to the United States.

-(c) At least 24 months after the Order becomes effective and periodically thereafter, the Board shall review and may recommend to the Secretary, upon an affirmative vote by at least two-thirds of the Board members, a change in the assessment rate.
+(b) Subject to the exemptions specified in § 1217.53, each

+- manufacturer for the U.S. market shall pay an assessment to the Board at the rate of \$0.35 per thousand board feet of softwood lumber except that no person shall pay an assessment on the first 15 million board feet of softwood lumber otherwise subject to assessment in a fiscal year.
+Domestic manufacturers shall pay assessments based on the volume of softwood lumber shipped within the United States and importers shall pay assessments based on the volume of softwood lumber imported to the United States. - (c) At least 24 months after the Order becomes effective and periodically thereafter, the Board shall review and may recommend to the Secretary, upon an affirmative vote by at least two-thirds of the Board members, a change in the assessment rate.
 In no event may the rate be less than \$0.35 per thousand board feet nor more than \$0.50 per thousand board feet.
-A change in the assessment rate is subject to rulemaking by the Secretary.

-(d) Domestic manufacturers shall remit to the Board the amount due no later than the thirtieth calendar day of the month following the end of the quarter in which the softwood lumber was shipped.

-(e) Each importer of softwood lumber shall pay through Customs to the Board an assessment on softwood lumber and softwood lumber products imported into the United States as described in section 804(a) of Title VIII of the Tariff Act of 1930, as amended (19 U.S.C.
-1202-1683g).

-(f) The following conversion factors shall be used to determine the equivalent volume of softwood lumber in thousand board feet.
+A change in the assessment rate is subject to rulemaking by the Secretary. - (d) Domestic manufacturers shall remit to the Board the amount due no later than the 30th calendar day of the month following the end of the quarter in which the softwood lumber was shipped. - (e) Domestic product that cannot be categorized in the Harmomized Tariff Schedule of the United States (HTSUS) numbers listed in paragraph (h) of this section if it were an import is not covered under this Order. - (f) Softwood lumber originating in the United States that is exported to another country and shipped back to the United States is covered under this Order, provided that it can be categorized in the HTSUS numbers listed in paragraph (h) of this section. - (g) Each importer of softwood lumber shall pay through Customs to the Board an assessment on softwood lumber imported into the United States as described in section 804(a) of Title VIII of the Tariff Act of 1930, as amended (19 U.S.C.
+1202-1683g), provided that it can be categorized in the HTSUS numbers listed in paragraph (h) of this section. - (h) The HTSUS categories and assessment rates on imported softwood lumber are listed in the table below.
+A factor shall be used to determine the equivalent volume of softwood lumber in thousand board feet.
 The factor used to convert one cubic meter to one thousand board feet is 0.423776001.
-The current assessment rate per one cubic meter is \$0.1483.
-The factor used to convert the value in dollars to one thousand board feet is 0.0031746 and is based on an average of \$315 per one thousand board feet.
-The current assessment rate per dollar value is \$0.0011.
-The Board may recommend to the Secretary, upon affirmative vote by at least two-thirds of the Board members, a change in the factors used to convert value in dollars to one thousand board feet.
-Such a change is subject to rulemaking by the Secretary.
+Accordingly, the assessment rate per cubic meter is as follows.

+Softwood lumber Assessment \$/cubic meter 4407.10.01 \$0.1483 0.1483 0.1483 0.1483 0.1483 0.1483

+(i) In the event that any HTSUS number subject to assessment is changed and such change is merely a replacement of a previous number and has no impact on the description of the softwood lumber involved, assessments will continue to be collected based on the new number.

-(g) If Customs does not collect an assessment from an importer, the importer is responsible for paying the assessment directly to the Board within 30 calendar days after importation.
+(j) If Customs does not collect an assessment from an importer, the importer is responsible for paying the assessment directly to the Board no later than the 30th calendar day of the month following the end of the quarter in which the softwood lumber was imported.